Zayn Malik Beats Anxiety, Has Adorable Nickname For Gigi Hadid

 Zayn Malik and Gigi Hadid are possibly one of the most adorable celebrity couples ever.
 For the completely obsessed, finding out the cute nicknames they have for each other will only make the crush worse.
 But Zayn and Gigi are just so sweet together that they’re worth all the infatuated heartache that fans endure.
-Hollywood Life writes about the love handles the couple use.
+Hollywood Life wrote about the love handles the couple use.

 “I call her Gee, she calls me Zee.”